 The watch also slaps on a compass and current elevation feature to help users better navigate their day.
 Emergency calling has been expanded to over 150 countries.
 Other than that, everything else seems to be the same as in the Series 4 model.

 WatchOS 6, though, should introduce several features we’ve not seen before.
 Here’s what you can look forward to.

 Stand-alone app store

-The functionality will enable users to browse apps or search for favorite apps.
+The functionality enables users to browse apps or search for favorite apps.
 They’ll be able to read descriptions, reviews, look at screen shots and do a Siri app search – all from their wrist.

-Apple says it is adding more watch-faces this time around than since the release of the first Apple Watch.
+Apple has added more watch-faces this time around than since the release of the first Apple Watch.
 This includes a gradient watch face that spits out a gradient look out of colors you choose, two new ‘X-Large’ watch faces, a ‘California’ classic watch face that mixes Roman numerals with Arabic numerals and a ‘Solar Analog’ watch face that visualizes the sun’s 24 hour path around the dial.

 Apple enhanced its app complications last year and it is adding more complications in 2019.
 The new ones will show decibel levels, cellular strength, rain data and more.

 Apple is also coming out with new apps for the watch.
 This includes Calculator, Voice Memos and Books for listening to audio books from your wrist.

 Some of these can do some nifty tricks.
 For example, you can use the Calculator’s special functions to work out how much to tip the waiter.
 It even has the ability to split tips with friends at the tap of a button.
 These additions will make the watch even more useful and lessen the need to use your phone for basic, everyday tasks.